-In Speex, the innovation signal is quantized using sub-vector shape-only vector quantization (VQ).
-That means that the innovation signal is divided in sub-vectors (of size 5 to 20) and quantized using a codebook that represents both the shape and the gain at the same time.
-This saves many bits that would otherwise be allocated for a separate gain at the price of a slight increase in complexity.
+In Speex, the innovation signal is quantized using shape-only vector quantization (VQ).
+That means that the codebooks that are used represent both the shape and the gain at the same time.
+This save many bits that would otherwise be allocated for a separate gain at the price of a slight increase in complexity.